 Well designed resources can support one lesson or a series of lessons such as a class.
 A single workshop plan, seminar guide, training video, informative presentation, or hands-on activity may be enough.
 We welcome all types of quality content, for popular topics as well as niche subjects.
-If you or others have successfully used your resource in a training session, in person or online, then you should consider offering it on Teach About Tech.
+If you or others have successfully used your resource in teaching, in person or online, then you should consider offering it on Teach About Tech.

 Not at this time.
 We want to make it easy to find and get the resources on Teach About Tech.
 However, registering will speed up your checkout process because you won’t need to enter the same delivery information for every download.
 Look for the Join Now link in the top menu.

 Yes.
 You automatically own the copyright to any works of expression you create and it is not necessary to register your works.
 As copyright owner you control the use and distribution of a protected work by any other persons, whether it’s a whole work or just a substantial part.
 You should include a notice of copyright on your work.
 For all content included in each resource, you must either be the copyright owner, receive permission from the copyright owner, or ensure that the content is covered under fair use or other applicable laws.
 You can find more information at this link.

 Sure.
 Depending on the license you choose, you can set various conditions for use of your work.
 If you choose to share your resource for free, we recommend you select from three different Creative Commons licenses:

 1. ShareAlike (CC-BY-SA): you give permission for others to download your resource for free and also to create new works based on it.
 They’ll have to give you credit for your work using the same license, and they can’t sell your work, or their works based on it.
 This is the most popular choice.

 2. Attribution (CC-BY): you give permission for others to download your resource for free and also to create new works based on it without restriction, as long as they give you credit.
 As a result, others could sell a resource adapted from your work and make money from it.